“…I’ve been leaning in since birth.”

 With an intimate understanding of the intersection of being Black and a woman in CS, Nicki works to ensure she constantly lifts while climbing.
 She is a native of Durham, NC and currently resides in Charlotte, NC.

-Catch Nicki’s recent interview on WBTV of Charlotte!
+Catch Nicki’s interview on WBTV of Charlotte!